keval17-wq/Thesis-COMP4092/week5/Week_5_Logbook_Entry.md

    - I will continue drafting the literature review section by summarizing key works and identifying where my research fits within the current landscape.

 3. **Resource Verification:**
-   - I will ensure all resources are verified for quality using indices such as Scopus, SciVal, and the ACL Anthology, particularly focusing on linguistic studies.
+   - I will ensure all resources are verified for quality using indices such as Scopus, SciVal, and the ACL Anthology, focusing on user feedback summarising, linguistic side of this thesis as well as what's available.

 4. **Summarizing User Feedback:**
    - I will continue exploring methods and tools for effectively summarizing user feedback, ensuring that this process is well-documented and can be easily integrated into the final thesis.